ekamioka/getdata-012/CodeBook.md

 *full_df

-## 2 - Extracts only the measurements on the mean and standard deviation for each measurement.
+## Extracts only the measurements on the mean and standard deviation for each measurement.
 *ext_feat
 *Mean_Std

-## From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+## Independent tidy data set with the average of each variable for each activity and each subject.
 *tidy_data
 *tidy_data_avg